-Energy efficient homes have many benefits such as using less energy so it costs less to operate and producing fewer greenhouse gasses which is good for the environment.
+Energy efficient homes and buildings have many benefits such as using less energy, so it costs less to operate and producing fewer greenhouse gasses which is good for the environment.

 Micro Combined Heat & Power